 Old-fashioned conversations are worth their weight in gold.
 The multidimensional nature of today’s work requires more sophisticated and deliberate levels of communication than ever before.
 Though texting has its benefits, it leaves a lot to chance.

 And because of the latter, what do we risk losing if those conversations slowly dissipate?

 We can lose social cues, real emotions, and therefore opportunities for innovation and for building consensus.

 Throughout the ages, indigenous cultures have practiced the art of dialogue by sitting in a circle and talking.
 History often refers to council circles, women’s circles, elders’ circles, and campfire circles.
-It’s where stories were told and retold.
-Where meanings evolved.
+It’s where stories are told and retold, where meanings evolve.
 Whether in the Americas, Africa, Iceland, Ireland, Australia, the Pacific Islands, or any other pocket of the globe, dialogue circles were the cradle of systems, civilizations, and organized society.

 According to the Judeo-Christian tradition, the world itself sprang forth as a result of a dialogue among the members of the Triune God (Genesis 1).
 It was the Word of God that converted God’s plan into action (Genesis 1).
 Later, in the Gospel of John, Jesus is described as the Word incarnate, who is both God the Creator and God made flesh.
 By discarding his hierarchical robes and becoming the “light” that “shines in the darkness,” Jesus initiates making God known through a dialogue that is “full of grace and truth” (John 1:1-18).